Jacob Mudenda

-Jacob Francis Mudenda is the current Speaker of the National Assembly of Zimbabwe and a member of the Zimbabwe African National Union - Patriotic Front (ZANU-PF).
+Jacob Francis Nzwidamilimo Mudenda is the current Speaker of the National Assembly of Zimbabwe and a member of the Zimbabwe African National Union - Patriotic Front (ZANU-PF).
 A longtime schoolteacher and lawyer, Mudenda joined the Zimbabwe political scene after it gained independence from the British in 1980.
 Mudenda is well known for his relationship with former Zimbabwe president, Robert Mugabe, along with the rise and fall of his political career after the Willowgate scandal.

 Background

-Jacob Francis Mudenda was born in Zimbabwe in 1949.
+Jacob Francis Mudenda was born in Zimbabwe.
 Mudenda earned numerous degrees before joining the workforce.
 Mudenda earned a Bachelor of Arts degree from the University of South Africa while majoring in English and education.
 He followed this degree by achieving his Bachelor of Laws honour degree from the University of Zimbabwe.
 In addition, he went back to school a third time to receive a Postgraduate Diploma in Law from the University of Zimbabwe.
 After gaining his second diploma from the University of Zimbabwe, Mudenda went on to practice law and teach in Zimbabwe until his decision to enter politics.

 Early political career

-Upon independence in 1980 from British control, Mudenda was selected by the Mugabe government regime as a district administrator.
-Through connections to Mugabe personally and good results, Mudenda was soon promoted to provincial administrator and provincial governor.
-In 1984, after continued success in politics, Mudenda was named resident minister for the government when the position was created.
-The appointment left Mudenda in charge of the Matabeleland North Province.
-The new position, as spokesperson for Matabeleland North, the second most populous province in Zimbabwe, continued Mudenda's rise in Mugabe's circle.
-While holding this position, Mudenda, Mugabe and Zimbabwe as a nation took significant fire for the incident known as Gukurahundi.
-The incident, from early 1983 to late 1987 left over 20,000 individuals dead, and Mudenda is considered to have been Mugabe's line of contact through the period.
+Upon independence in 1980 from British control, Mudenda was selected by the Mugabe government regime as a district administrator for the ZANU Party.
+Through connections to Mugabe personally and good results, Mudenda was soon promoted to the party's provincial administrator.
+On 22 July 1985, he was appointed Provincial Governor of Matabeleland North, succeeding Daniel Ngwenya, who had served in the post since March 1984.
+It was during Mudenda's term as Governor that the Gukurahundi massacres took place across Matabeleland.
+Gukurahundi took place from early 1983 to late 1987, leaving over 20,000 individuals dead, and Mudenda is considered to have been Mugabe's line of contact through the period.
+Mudenda was replaced as Governor on 1 April 1990 by Jevan Maseko.